-Alright vs. All Right: Differences and Correct Use
+Alright vs. All Right: Which Is Correct?

 - My trip was all right.